kolemare/BrazilWeather/README.md

 ### Processor

 Processor does not have any idea what has been processed and about the dequeue.
-It just gets the request, makes a calculation and sends the response of outcome to Marshaller.
+It just gets the request, makes a calculation and sends the outcome response to Marshaller.
+If calculation was successful Processor, sends the data to UI(**database**).
+If the calculation was requested from UI Marshaller will notify the UI that request is ready and callback function will be called to display the results.
-If calculation was successful sends the data to UI(**database**), which is displayed by UI.
-Also it is aware of which region is currently loaded.
+It is aware of which region is currently loaded.

 ### Loader